EOSIO/history-tools/README.md

 ## Fast start without history on existing chains

+This option creates a database which tracks the chain state, but lacks most historical information.

 * Get the following:
   * A portable snapshot (`data/snapshots/snapshot-xxxxxxx.bin`)
   * Optional: a block log which includes the block the snapshot was taken at